 Depending on inputs and requests, the calls will need to get routed to the backends and also the responses will need to get routed to the initiator.

 Incoming calls will look very different from what backend APIs will require, so the payload needs to be able to be decomposed and transformed.
 The backend response sometimes needs transformation too.
 The consumer usually expects a composite or merged response.
 This is also called API mashup.

 Not only in complex systems but in general, API calls trigger to compute power, which is expensive.
 Caching helps reduce the load, keeping a copy of the last response in memory, serving it way quicker than going all the way to the backend.
 Caching is not possible for all API calls but for things that are quite static or very heavy, caching can be a good help.
 There is also the API streaming technology that makes sense to reduce compute power.

 Ideally, these building blocks can be combined in multiple ways and used as building blocks in a repeatable manner.
 To learn more about API mashup, check out this article about what is MASA – Mesh app and service architecture.

 Gains you will be able to achieve

 By using API Orchestration, you for sure have to invest in the setup and operations of such a system.
 With having a system in place that does the API orchestration, you have a single place where you control and enforce the rules of the API ecosystem.

 Quite often, visibility into what’s going on is a nice side effect.
 Speed is another gain and advantage when caching is used the right way helping improve the customer experience.
-For developers, it will be much easier not to do 5 calls to get to the result they are expecting but one.
+For developers, it will be much easier not to do five calls to get to the result they are expecting but one.

 Discover API Lifecycle Management and learn more about API orchestration and creation.